vishvAsa/kalpAntaram/kANe/v1p2/093_mAdhavAchArya.md

 by Lakṣmidevi, wife of Vaidyanātha Payagunda.
-There is a Vivarana of the Kālanirpayadipikā, by Nṛsimha, son of Rama candrācārya ( vide D. C. Ms. No. 99 of 1871-72).
+There is a Vivarana of the Kālanirṇayadipikā, by Nṛsimha, son of Rama candrācārya ( vide D. C. Ms. No. 99 of 1871-72).